Did Windows 10 Computer Restarts Unexpectedly? Apply these solutions

 So, as the error is pretty common, there are plenty of different solutions available to fix the issue and some of the promising solutions are –

 Install the latest windows updates on your computer is the most recommended solution before applying any solution to fix the restart loop.
 Microsoft regularly releases cumulative updates with various bug fixes and improvements.
 And may the latest windows update have the bug fix that causing reboot loop on your computer.

 - Press keyboard shortcut Windows + I to open the Settings app,

 - Look for and select Update & security than Windows update,

-- Now hit the check for updates button to allow Windows check for, download and install latest windows updates form Microsoft server,
+- Now hit the check for updates button to allow Windows to check for, download and install the latest windows updates from the Microsoft server,

 - Once updates download and installed Restart Windows to apply these changes,

 - Now check if there is no more system restart loop.

 When you want to fix the problem of endless reboot loops after updating your computer with Windows 10, then foremost, you need to disable the automatic restart feature.
 By doing this, you can temporarily stop your computer from restarting.
 Meanwhile, you can try the other permanent solutions to fix the restart computer problem.
 The simple to disable automatic restart feature –